adamrork/paratrin/README.md

 Please consult [the official Trinity RNA-Seq documentation](https://github.com/trinityrnaseq/trinityrnaseq/wiki) or run `Trinity --show_full_usage_info` from your terminal for more information on setting various Trinity options.

 # Usage Examples
 Please note, the options and arguments passed to Paratrin will populate all generated commands with the same arguments aside from the input files and results directories.
 If you wish to assemble various datasets, each with different arguments, you will need to start multiple runs, one per argument set.
 For example, if you aim to assemble a stranded dataset and an unstranded dataset, you will need two commands: one with `--SS_lib_type <ARG>` set and one without.

 ## Basic Usage
-The following examples reference the directories and files in the **Input Data Organization** section.
+The following examples reference the directories and files in the **Data Organization** section.

 ### Single-end assembly mode
-The following command would start three parallel assemblies for the species_A, species_B, and species_C data in `single_end_dir/`:
+The following command would start three parallel assemblies for the species_A, species_B, and species_C data in `single_dir/`:
 ```
-bash Paratrin.sh \
+bash paratrin.sh \
-        --input_dir /path/to/single_end_dir/ --output_dir /path/to/single_outdir/ \
+        --input_dir /path/to/single_dir/ --output_dir /path/to/single_outdir/ \
         --single_suffix .fq --jobs 3 --seqType fq --max_memory 4G
 ```

 ### Paired-end assembly mode
-The following command would start three parallel assemblies for the species_J, species_K, and species_L data in `paired_end_dir/`:
+The following command would start three parallel assemblies for the species_J, species_K, and species_L data in `paired_dir/`:
 ```
-bash Paratrin.sh \
+bash paratrin.sh \
-        --input_dir /path/to/paired_end_dir/ --output_dir /path/to/paired_outdir/ \
+        --input_dir /path/to/paired_dir/ --output_dir /path/to/paired_outdir/ \
         --left_suffix _R1.fq --right_suffix _R2.fq --jobs 3 --seqType fq --max_memory 4G
 ```

 ### Samples file assembly mode
 The following command would start three parallel assemblies for the sample_D, sample_E, and sample_F data in `samples_dir/`:
 ```
-bash Paratrin.sh \
+bash paratrin.sh \
-        --input_dir /path/to/samples_dir/ --output_dir /path/to/sample_outdir/ \
+        --input_dir /path/to/samples_dir/ --output_dir /path/to/samples_outdir/ \
         --samples_suffix .txt --jobs 3 --seqType fq --max_memory 4G
 ```

 ### Genome-guided assembly mode
 The following command would start three parallel assemblies for the species_G, species_H, and species_I data in `bam_dir/`:
 ```
-bash Paratrin.sh \
+bash paratrin.sh \
         --input_dir /path/to/bam_dir/ --output_dir /path/to/bam_outdir/ \
         --bam_suffix .bam  --genome_guided_max_intron 10000 --jobs 3 --seqType fq --max_memory 4G
 ```